annaparlak/annaparlak.github.io/veering.md

          (1, 0, 0, 1, 0, 1, 0, 0, 0, 1),
          (1, 1, 0, 0, 1, 0, 0, 0, 0, 1),
          (1, 0, 0, 1, 1, 0, 1, 0, 0, 0)]

+### Building a 2D Regina triangulation of a carried surface